sq2ips/m20-custom-firmware/README.md

 The AFSK modulation used by APRS is implemented just like in [Trackduino](https://github.com/trackuino/trackuino/blob/1.52/trackuino/afsk.cpp).
 The AFSK Bell 202 tones are not supported in the radio module, so another method needed to be developed.
 It works by using direct mode, where the TX_DATA pin is fed by a high-frequency PWM signal of a sine wave, where phase is increased by values corresponding to the Bell 202 tones, creating a 1-bit DAC.
 That method also allows continuous phase change, which is critical for AFSK.
 More on the implementation is in the comments of [`afsk.c`](./m20/Core/Src/afsk.c).
 On top of AFSK AX.25 the APRS standard is used for routing packages, formatting and compressing position, and adding a comment field.
 In it telemetry is inserted to be parsed by [sondehub-aprs-gateway](https://github.com/projecthorus/sondehub-aprs-gateway).
 The implementation is in [`aprs.c`](./m20/Core/Src/aprs.c).

+## Note about modes
+APRS is not very eficient due to the modulation characteristics and no forward error correction, also the number of automatic receiving stations is way smaller than Horus.
+That's why if you are making a flight it's good to use Horus or both modes, not only APRS.

 # Running the firmware
 ## What you will need